Stretching is not one of my favorite things to do.

 Static stretching can be done actively or passively.
 Active static stretching is when you add force to a stretch to increase the intensity.

-Passive static stretching is adding extra force with the help of a partner, band, or other piece of equipment.
+Passive static stretching is adding extra force with the help of a partner, band, or another piece of equipment.

 Static stretching should not be done before workouts as it can lead to a decrease in strength and explosive ability.
-This occurs because the sensitivity of tension receptors in the muscles are decreased.
+This occurs because the sensitivity of tension receptors in the muscles is decreased.

 When doing static stretches proper breathing is important for maximizing the effectiveness of the stretch.
 You’ll want to inhale as you right before going into the stretch and exhale slowly as you do the stretch.
 Slow your exhale down enough so that you will be done exhaling just as you finish the stretch (take 10-90 seconds to exhale if you are holding the stretch for that long).